TheRealRWJ/TheFamilyPlanner/README.md

 4. Other plugins possible on different pages

 ## Plugins
-Plugins are modular Plugins have there own page, Python script json file and JavaScript similar plugins could share a single page
+Plugins are modular Plugins have there own page, Python script json file and JavaScript.
+Similar plugins could share a single page
 Pages should still be up when plugins fail to load